About Us

 Her enthusiastic and stylish approach transmits to the young people though it is sometimes frowned on by the grown ups (Michelle).
 She is loyal and supportive when young people need it.
 Her main passion is supporting young peoples mental health.
 Rachael is the driving force behind the Lunchtime Period project and aims to provide young people with constant support.

-Her interests cover the full range of arts and crafts and some of her wackier ideas magically transform into pure artistic gold (really?).
+Her interests cover the full range of the arts and some of her wackier ideas magically transform into pure artistic gold (really?).
 Choreographer, song and dance director, , that’s why Rachael is Ad Astra’s Creative Director.

 Michelle Cooper